NBISweden/sda-cli/README.md

 ### Create keys

-In order to make sure that the files are downloaded from the archive in a secure manner, the user is supposed to create they key pair that the files will be encrypted with.
+In order to make sure that the files are downloaded from the archive in a secure manner, the user is supposed to create the key pair that the files will be encrypted with.
 The key pair can be created using the following command:
 ```bash
 ./sda-cli createKey <keypair_name>
 ```
-where `<keypair_name>` the names of the key files.
+where `<keypair_name>` is the base name of the key files.
 This command will create two keys named `keypair_name.pub.pem` and `keypair_name.sec.pem`.
 The public key (`pub`) will be used for the encryption of the files, while the private one (`sec`) will be used in the decryption step below.

 **NOTE:** Make sure to keep these keys safe.
 Losing the keys could lead to sensitive data leaks.